asfakianos/DAQ-IOT_2018_Display/README.md

 Version 1.1.0 -- (Mostly) Final version of the project:
   - Removed both test files.
   - Edited the main (LEDRoomDisplay.ino) to only delay if there is a change made to the status of the room.
 Currently working on better contrast with dimmer lights.

+Version 1.2.0 -- Final version:
+  - Display now shows text properly, but text is limited by screen size.
+This causes text to wrap from the top row to the bottom
+  - Adjusted colors of display